 The Bride Screamed Murder is superb.
 Not at all what I expected, but sees the Melvins in fine form.
 A Senile Animal (2006) and Nude With Boots (2008) saw the Melvins gelling as a tight four piece unit, with Buzz Osborne and Dale Crover playing alongside Big Business’ Coady Willis and Jared Warren.
 Now I love both these albums, and I would have welcomed a third helping.
 But we’ve all seen bands fall into formulaic ruts rehashing variations of the same album again and again until everything fresh and innovative is long gone.
 The Melvins have side stepped this pitfall.
 The Bride Screamed Murder finds them returning to a looser jam-based sound, reminiscent of their early stuff.
-This sounds like the renowned Melvins who will
+This sounds like the renowned Melvins who will fuck up.

 Continue reading Melvins – The Bride Screamed Murder […]

 Apparently this is the debut CD of Torstein Wjiik, which is really hard to believe when you look at his discography, where you can find lots of MP3 and CD-R releases.
 Wjiik is the alias of Norwegian experimental artist Kjetil Hanssen.
 Knowing that this young man has been around and producing sound since 2004, some would say it is about time he appeared on the proper CD format.
 However, this is usually no guarantee of a more proper listening experience.